 - Note, make sure to authorize USB debugging in the headset when prompted (you maybe asked to do this several times)

 - If the Quest does not offer the 'Allow USB Debugging' prompt after turning on Developer Mode and connecting the USB cable; ADB may need to be restarted.
 Running 'adb kill-server' and 'adb start-server' at the commandline may solve the issue.
-ADB can be found in the 'ConQuest/ADB' folder of the ConQuest download.
+ADB can be found in the 'ConQuest/Resources/ADB' folder of the ConQuest download.

 - Configure UEM credentials for enrollment.
 You may skip this (so that the user has to enter credentials), use a credentials.bin file (created via the UEM Sideload Staging Wizard) or enter credentials.